 Step 2: Initiation

 “Initiator” is a character class unto itself in Dota 2, right alongside carry and support.
-Generally speaking, these heroes are defined by AOE disables, but there are some exceptions.
+Initiators are defined by their AOE disable abilities.
 Examples of strong initiation spells are Tidehunter’s Ravage, Faceless Void’s Chronosphere and Axe’s Berserker’s Call.

 A well-executed initiation provides a bit of burst damage, allows teammates to safely approach and opens up the opportunity to take out low-health targets before they can counter.